eremedia/Google-Analyticator/readme.txt

 == Changelog ==

 = 6.2 =
-* Adds a new option for site speed tracking (enabled by default)
+* Adds a new option for site speed tracking (enabled by default).
-* Replaces deprecated tracking code _setVar with _setCustomVar
+* Replaces deprecated tracking code _setVar with _setCustomVar.
+* Improves the account select dropdown by organizing the accounts.
+Props bluntly.

 = 6.1.3 =
 * Fixes a Javascript error on the WordPress login page.